kubeshop/tracetest/docs/docs/deployment/docker.md

 **How to start**:

-In the folder where you ran `tracetest server install` run this command to start the Tracetest cluster.
+In the folder where you ran `tracetest server install`, run this command to start the Tracetest cluster:

 ```bash
 docker compose -f docker-compose.yaml -f tracetest/docker-compose.yaml up